-The river rafting section itself is about 45minutes drive away and we provide transport there and back.
+The whitewater rafting sections we use are both 45-60 minutes drive away and we provide transport there and back.
 Although parking at Mantenga Craft is obviously “at own risk”, this is a safe and quiet area with no history of car break-in’s or theft.
 Parked cars are generally visible from our office windows.

 Where should we stay overnight if we are planning to go rafting?

 It makes sense to stay somewhere close to our whitewater rafting departure point, although Swaziland being small and travelling distances being relatively short, you could stay almost anywhere.

 The Ezulwini Valley itself has a huge variety of accommodation available, to suit almost every taste and budget.
 From a planning perspective its obviously best to book a minimum of two nights accommodation close-by, however there is a way to make a rafting trip possible even on a one night stay (see FAQ further below)

 - Legends Backpacker Lodge – 1st choice for budget groups or independent travellers, just 100m away.

 - Mlilwane Wildlife Sanctuary – relaxed rest camp style huts, plus self-catering

 - Mantenga Nature Reserve – comfortable and well-furnished chalets and tented units